• About Us

 Baba Banda Singh Bahadur

 Banda Singh was known as Lachhman Dev in his childhood.
-He was born on Kartik Sudi 13th, Samvat 1727, Bikrami, on the 27th of October, 1670, at Rajori' in the Punchh district of western Kashmir.
-His father Ram Dev was an ordinary plowman Rajput of the Bhardwaj clan.
+Specifically, he was born on Kartik Sudi 13th, Samvat 1727, Bikrami, on the 27th of October, 1670, at Rajori in the Punchh district of western Kashmir.
+Furthermore, his father Ram Dev was an ordinary Rajput plowman of the Bhardwaj clan.

 NameBirth DateMartyrdom